leowhitehead/x/README.md

  - `х`, which takes integer inputs from `stdin`.
  - `ӽ`, which takes string inputs from `stdin`.

 The X compiler only supports ASCII characters in the source code, with the only exception being that identifiers may be a Unicode character, as long as it closely resembles the appearance of the letter 'x'.
-Any attempts to use a non-ASCII character that does not resemble an 'x' will result in a compiler error.
+Any attempts to use a non-ASCII character that does not resemble an 'x' will result in a compilation error.

 # Usage